 - Playing is fun!
 Just like with people, playing and doing activities they enjoy increase a dog's quality of life.

-One reason, as we see with Molly, is a lack of early socialization.
-Dogs don't play simply because no one has ever engaged in a game with them.
+There are several reasons a dog may not have learned to play.
+One common reason is a lack of early socialization.
+Some dogs don't play simply because no one has ever engaged in a game with them.
 Another reason is that their instincts may drive them to do other things.
-For instance, a Border Collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.
+For instance, a border collie may have the drive to herd your children together in the yard rather than engage in a game of fetch.

 Start off with soft praise or a treat for any interest your dog shows in toys.
 You can even hide a treat or spread a little peanut butter on a tug toy or a ball.
 Your dog will quickly learn that toys mean good things happen.

-Teach the Rules of the Game
+Teach the Rules

+Sometimes teaching a dog to play involves more than simply slowly introducing it to the idea.
 Games like fetch, for instance, have more than one part.
-It might be easy to teach your dog to run and pick up a ball you throw, but he'll have to know "come" and "drop it" in order for the game to continue smoothly without turning into a game of chase.
-If your dog is having trouble playing, make sure he knows the basic commands involved in playing the game.
+It might be easy to teach your dog to run and pick up a ball you throw, but it'll have to know "come" and "drop it" in order for the game to continue smoothly without turning into a game of chase.
+If your dog is having trouble playing, make sure it knows the basic commands involved in playing the game.

 Choose Games According to the Dog's Interests